amawai/amawai/README.md

 I'm Amanda!

-I'm currently a software engineer at Github :octocat: (unrelated, but I absolutely **love** octocat stickers).
-I also apparently enjoy writing lists prefixed with a variety of emojis.

-👩‍💻&nbsp; Into web development but interested in learning in all aspects of the software world
+👩‍💻&nbsp; I'm currently a software engineer at Github :octocat: (unrelated, but I absolutely **love** octocat stickers).
+I'm doing web development but interested in learning about all aspects of the software world!

-🍜&nbsp; I enjoy noodling around in Javascript (React, Typescript), Python, Java

-🤿&nbsp; I'm currently diving into Ruby and Ruby on Rails

-✨&nbsp; Readable, clean code is my jam

 ---

-On a more personal note, here are some other facts about me
+Some facts about me:

-🐵&nbsp; Super curious about almost anything
+🐵&nbsp; Curious about almost anything

 🥘&nbsp; Culinary adventures are the best adventures

-🌳&nbsp; Big believer in sustainability practices
+🌳&nbsp; Trying to be more sustainable for the planet

 🕹️&nbsp; I love pokemon!

+🏸&nbsp; Find me on a badminton court

 <!--
 **amawai/amawai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.